 The Garden plan is great for gaining performance insights such as performance reports and session replays, a Freshmarketer integration, which allows you to “replay” customer actions that led to support questions or tickets.
 It also gives the ability to create and send customer satisfaction surveys.
 Your agents can resolve customer support issues more quickly and accurately with these tools because they’ll have the right knowledge at their fingertips.

 This plan is right for businesses wanting to take a proactive approach to customer support as it can help them spot patterns and fix any performance issues.
 Insights from customer satisfaction surveys can also be used to improve their product and support.
 The price is $29 per month, per user, which is affordable for a growing small business.
 It’s also less expensive than the Zendesk Professional Support plan that includes customer surveys.

 Besides Freshdesk, Freshworks, Freshdesk’s parent company, also has several other products that make the complete platform an even more viable Zendesk alternative.
-Like Zendesk, Freshworks other offerings allow businesses to pick and close the products that will help manage their customer interactions and improve the overall experiences from end to end rather than force a business to purchase modules or functionality they don’t need.
+Like Zendesk, Freshworks other offerings allow businesses to pick and choose the products that will help manage their customer interactions and improve the overall experiences from end to end rather than force a business to purchase modules or functionality they don’t need.

 Here are a few Freshworks products comparable to Zendesk offerings:

 - Freshsales: This is the CRM product comparable to Zendesk Sell.
 Through this CRM, you can track and manage presale interactions and still reference them post-sale.